 - Earn 70,000 points after you spend $3,000 on your card within 90 days

 - Earn 2x points for every dollar you spend

 - $89 annual fee, waived the first year

-- 0% Introductory APR on balance transfers made in first 45 days after account opening
+- 0% Introductory APR on balance transfers made the first year

 - Miles never expire